-The internationally well-accepted institution for project management, PMI, has defined quality as “the degree to which a set of inherent characteristics fulfill requirements”, in its Project Management Body of Knowledge (PMBOK).
-Quality management is a subset of project management that focuses on customer satisfaction and the prevention of defects.
+The internationally well-accepted institution for project management, PMI, has defined Quality as “the degree to which a set of inherent characteristics fulfill requirements” in its Project Management Body of Knowledge (PMBOK).
+Quality management is a subset of project management that focuses on customer satisfaction and defects prevention.

 ‘Anticipate the difficult by managing the easy’ is the line said by Lao Tsu.
-To manage efficiently, adopting efficient and best practices is important for project success.
-Hereafter discussed are the practice overview, requirements, and best practices involved in the process of quality management of a construction project.
+To manage efficiently, adopting efficient and best practices is essential for project success.
+Hereafter discussed are the practice overview, requirements, and best practices involved in quality management of a construction project.

-A Quality Management Plan should portray the authorities, strategies, instruments, and procedures that are explicit to guaranteeing project excellence, decreasing expense, and dispensing with pointless adjustments and additional changes.
+A Quality Management Plan should portray the authorities, strategies, instruments, and explicit procedures about guaranteeing project excellence, decreasing expense, and dispensing with pointless adjustments and additional changes.

 A very important theory for quality management in construction is the PDCA concept.
+PDCA Cycle is also known as Deming’s cycle.
 It involves Planning, Doing, Checking, and Acting for continuous improvement.

-- Planning – Developing an effective quality plan with a specific target of achieving the desired quality.
+- Planning – Developing a practical quality plan with a specific target of achieving the desired Quality.

 - Doing – Implementing the plan as a solution and change.